sandygudie/SCA-old/README.md

 A welcome message "Welcome to SCA Cloud School Application" will show on the browser

 ###To deploy to Docker
--Open An account with Docker docker.com and download the docker hub -To build Docker image - Type  `docker build -t dockerdemo` -To run the Docker image - `docker run -p 49160:8080 -d dockerdemo`
+- Open An account with Docker docker.com and download the docker hub
+- To build Docker image - Type  `docker build -t dockerdemo`
+- To run the Docker image - `docker run -p 49160:8080 -d dockerdemo`